Fox School of Business & Management

 Permission to Complete Courses at Another Institution

-Consistent with the University Policy students will not receive transfer credit for courses taken at another institution while they are matriculated at Temple University unless prior permission has been obtained.
+Consistent with the university policy students will not receive transfer credit for courses taken at another institution while they are matriculated at Temple University unless prior permission has been obtained.
 The required Permission to Take Courses Elsewhere workflow is available under the University Forms channel within Student Tools tab in TUportal.
-Please refer to the above section on transfer credits.
-Students should allow approximately two weeks for processing once requests and documentation have been submitted.
 For more information, refer to Permission to Complete a Course at another Institution after Matriculation.

 Non-Degree Seeking Student Policy